Strengthening mechanisms of materials: Limitation of the MD studies of strengthening mechanisms

 These studies show great examples of how the MD method can assist the studies of strengthening mechanisms and provides more insights on the atomic scale.
-However, it is important to note the limitations of the method.
+However, there limitations of the method.

 To obtain accurate MD simulation results, it is essential to build a model that properly describes the interatomic potential based on bonding.
 The interatomic potentials are approximations rather than exact descriptions of interactions.
 The accuracy of the description varies significantly with the system and complexity of the potential form.
 For example, if the bonding is dynamic, which means that there is a change in bonding depending on atomic positions, the dedicated interatomic potential is required to enable the MD simulation to yield accurate results.
 Therefore, interatomic potentials need to be tailored based on bonding.
 The following interatomic potential models are commonly used in materials science: Born-Mayer potential, Morse potential, Lennard Jones potential, and Mie potential.
 Although they give very similar results for the variation of potential energy with respect to the particle position, there is a non-negligible difference in their repulsive tails.
 These characteristics make them better describe materials systems with specific chemical bonds, respectively.

 In addition to inherent errors in interatomic potentials, the number of atoms and the time steps in MD is limited by the computational power.
 Nowadays, it is common to simulate an MD system with multimillion atoms and it can even achieve simulations with multimillion atoms.
 However this still limits the length scale of the simulation to roughly a micron in size.
 The time steps in MD are also very small and a long simulation will only yield results at the time scale of a few nanoseconds.
 To further extend the scale of simulation time, it is common to apply a bias potential that changes the barrier height, therefore, accelerating the dynamics.
 This method is called hyperdynamics.
 The proper application of this method typically can extend the simulation times to microseconds.